-1 John 5:4 For whatsoever is born of God overcometh the world: and this is the victory that overcometh the world, even our faith.
+1 John 5:4 For whatever is born of God overcomes the world.
+And this is the victory that has overcome the world — our faith.

-In 2nd Samuel Chapter 9 we read of the story of King David and Mephibosheth.
+In 2nd Samuel chapter 9, we read the story of King David and Mephibosheth.
 Mephibosheth was the son of Jonathan and the grandson of the first king of Israel, King Saul.
 After Jonathan's death, David went forth to show kindness to Saul's house.
-Mephibosheth had become lame at the young age of five — he had lived his entire life as a cripple.
+Mephibosheth had become lame at the young age of five -- he had lived his entire life as a cripple.
 When David calls him forth, Mephibosheth replies "What is thy servant, that thou shouldest look upon such a dead dog as I am?"
-His identity was completely based on his disability, when in fact he was the grandson of a king!
-He had forgotton his royal lineage and was wallowing in self pity.
+His identity was completely based on his disability when in fact, he was the grandson of a king!
+He had forgotten his royal lineage and was wallowing in self-pity.
 Yet David looked beyond his disability and recognizing who he was, offered him a place at the King's table.

 How much time do we spend wallowing in our own self-pity, groaning about things with which we struggle daily...so much so that it becomes who we are!
 The enemy would love nothing more than to keep us focused on our disabilities so that we are distracted from the calling of God on our lives.
 He wants us to have a "victim mentality".
 But let's not lose focus of the reality of who we are.
 In Yeshua (Jesus), we are a chosen generation, part of a royal priesthood, and the King has offered us a place at His table!
 We are heirs of His great throne!!

 In Him, we should have a victor mentality!
 Press forward -- know who you are in Him and take your rightful seat at the King's Table.